pixieluv/Christina-Beltane-Portfolio/personal-cheat-sheets/Markdown Formatting Cheatsheet.md

+Markdown

-# Advanced  Cheatsheet
+# Advanced Markdown Cheatsheet

-This is a quick reference guide for the most useful  syntax for creating professional and readable documents on GitHub.
+This is a quick reference guide for the most useful Markdown syntax for creating professional and readable documents on GitHub.
 It is designed to be scannable, consistent, and easy to follow.

 ---